 3. You paced poorly.

 When expecting improvement, riders often pace poorly by going out too hard based on their high expectations.
-You’ll know if this is the case when you asses your completed workout graph.
+You’ll know if this is the case when you assess your completed workout graph.
 What form do the lines take?
 Ideally your graph should be a subtle smile.
 It starts a little high because of your excitement, then you settle in and even out, then finish just a little high.

 If your graph makes a more pronounced smile, it’s an indication that you went out too hard, settled in too long because of that initial burnout, then had too much left to give toward the end so you drilled hard the last few minutes.
 That’s not a good example of a steady-state effort.